16 Best Neighborhoods in Durham, NC - Best Place to Live Durham

 Trinity Park is the heart of the area.
 Residents gather here to enjoy the playgrounds, swing sets, picnic shelters, and community events.
 The neighborhood also has a perfect location for those who desire nearby amenities.
 Trinity Park is within walking distance of Northgate Mall, Duke East Campus, delicious restaurants, and downtown entertainment!

 Woodcroft is another one of the Durham neighborhoods people love!

 The Woodcroft community is over 2,000 homes designed to live harmoniously with nature.
 The goal is to create extensive hiking, biking, and jogging trails, and acres of common areas.
 The six miles of trails connect all neighborhoods inside Woodcroft.

 Golfers will enjoy the Woodcroft Club golf course, and if you're looking for a community pool, complete with a really cool water slide, check out the woodcroft club!

 Another great community in Durham, NC is Woodlake.
-With over 600 homes, and located between Fayetteville and Barbee roads in the southwest region of Durham, NC, Woodlake has the DNA makeup of a great neighborhood!
+With over 600 homes located between Fayetteville and Barbee roads in the southwest region of Durham, NC, Woodlake has the DNA makeup of a great neighborhood!

-A rural setting among mother nature gives residents and visitors a quiet comfortable life in a great community.
-Woodlake comes complete with a swimming pool, a clubhouse, walking trails, playground, and is within walking distance of Piney Wood Park which has tennis courts, soccer and softball fields, as well as a dog park.
+A rural setting among mother nature gives residents and visitors a quiet, comfortable life in a great community.
+Woodlake comes complete with a swimming pool, a clubhouse, walking trails, playground, and within walking distance of Piney Wood Park, which has tennis courts, soccer and softball fields, and a dog park.